-With permission from the people who shared their stories with me, I'm now sharing the most touching and empowering stories here with you.
+With permission from the people who shared their stories with me, I'm sharing the most empowering and touching stories here with you.

-If you also want to anonymously share your story, you can send me a message through the contact form.
+If you also want to anonymously share your story, feel free to send me a message through the contact form.

 I ALMOST GOT A LABIOPLASTY, BUT I WON'T NOW